AlterMannomann/otap/otap_ddl/packages/otap_test.md

     -- simple LIKE check, must start with MY
     SELECT otap.otap_test.alike('MY_TABLE', 'MY%') FROM dual;

+## FUNCTION otap_test.throws_ok
+Checks if a given statement or code block throws the expected error message.
+The expected error message must match the SQLERRM returned from exception thrown.
+Use throws_match or throws_like if only parts of the error message must match.
+If the statement starts with SELECT it is executed as is, without caring for returned columns or rows and ignoring any given header definition.
+The header definition is a code block for the declare section defining variables that may be needed by called functions or procedures.
+It is only used if the statement does not start with SELECT and if the declaration block can be executed with a NULL procedure without throwing exceptions.

+Function comes in two flavors, comparing SQLERRM as VARCHAR2 or the error code SQLCODE as number.
+It can also be used to check if a statement does not cause any exception by switching the expected result to otap_constants.OTAP_NUM_TEST_FAILED.

+SQL statements (SELECT, UPDATE, DELETE) MUST NOT have a trailing semicolon. otap will try to detect and remove it, but may fail.
+Semicolon in dynamically executed SQL statements will cause an unexpected exception.

+Functions and procedures MUST have a trailing semicolon, especially if more than one command is executed in the block.

+Syntax errors will most likely cause a different exception as the expected one and fail the test.
+This is especially important if you switch the expected test result. otap expects in this case, that the statement could be executed without any exception.

+- *p_statement* Mandatory.
+The statement as string to execute.
+Can be a select statement or function/procedure call.
+No need to proovide a begin end block.
+Syntax should be checked or will cause unexpected exceptions.
+- *p_sqlerrm* Mandatory.
+The exact case sensitive expected error message as returned by SQLERRM after a provoked exception.
+- *p_header_def* Optional valid header definition (test result is undefined if header is not valid) for function or procedure tests to support OUT and return variables.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+Compares are not clearly associated to a schema.
+Case sensitive.

+*Return* The test result as text.

+Examples (english messages):

+    SELECT otap_test.throws_ok('SELECT 1/0 FROM dual', 'ORA-01476: divisor is equal to zero') AS test_result FROM dual;
+    SELECT otap_test.throws_ok('l_return := 1/0;', 'ORA-01476: divisor is equal to zero', 'l_return NUMBER;') AS test_result FROM dual;

+Flavor error code SQLCODE as number.
+Same behavior as flavor error message.
+Be aware that some Oracle error codes are group error codes where the error message differs depending on the exact error cause.

+- *p_statement* Mandatory.
+The statement as string to execute.
+Can be a select statement or function/procedure call.
+No need to proovide a begin end block.
+Syntax should be checked or will cause unexpected exceptions.
+- *p_sqlcode* Mandatory.
+The exact expected error code as returned by SQLCODE after a provoked exception.
+- *p_header_def* Optional valid header definition (test result is undefined if header is not valid) for function or procedure tests to support OUT and return variables.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+Compares are not clearly associated to a schema.
+Case sensitive.

+*Return* The test result as text.

+Example:

+    SELECT otap_test.throws_ok('SELECT 1/0 FROM dual', -1476) AS test_result FROM dual;

+## FUNCTION otap_test.throws_matches
+Same as otap_test.throws_ok apart from using Oracle REGEXP to identify the error message.

+- *p_statement* Mandatory.
+The statement as string to execute.
+Can be a select statement or function/procedure call.
+No need to proovide a begin end block.
+Syntax should be checked or will cause unexpected exceptions.
+- *p_regex_sqlerrm* Mandatory.
+The regular expression to match the expected error message as returned by SQLERRM after a provoked exception.
+- *p_param* Optional valid parameter for REGEXP_LIKE. 'i' means case insensitive.
+Parameters are case sensitive.
+See Oracle documentation for details, https://docs.oracle.com/en/database/oracle/oracle-database/21/sqlrf/Pattern-matching-Conditions.html#GUID-D2124F3A-C6E4-4CCA-A40E-2FFCABFD8E19.
+- *p_header_def* Optional valid header definition (test result is undefined if header is not valid) for function or procedure tests to support OUT and return variables.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+Compares are not clearly associated to a schema.
+Case sensitive.

+*Return* The test result as text.

+Example (english message):

+    SELECT otap_test.throws_matches('SELECT 1/0 FROM dual', '.*-01476: divisor is equal to zero.*') FROM dual;

+## FUNCTION otap_test.throws_like
+Same as otap_test.throws_ok apart from using Oracle LIKE to identify the error message.

+- *p_statement* Mandatory.
+The statement as string to execute.
+Can be a select statement or function/procedure call.
+No need to proovide a begin end block.
+Syntax should be checked or will cause unexpected exceptions.
+- *p_like_sqlerrm* Mandatory.
+The LIKE expression to match the expected error message as returned by SQLERRM after a provoked exception.
+- *p_case_sensitive* Optional defines that the compared result is handled as case sensitive, if set to otap_constants.OTAP_NUM_TRUE.
+- *p_header_def* Optional valid header definition (test result is undefined if header is not valid) for function or procedure tests to support OUT and return variables.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+Compares are not clearly associated to a schema.
+Case sensitive.

+*Return* The test result as text.

+Example (english message)

+    SELECT otap_test.throws_like('SELECT 1/0 FROM dual', '%-01476: divisor is equal to zero%') FROM dual;

 ## FUNCTION otap_test.current_summary
 Returns a string with a current summary of the test session.
 Session id, run time, tests executed and test in error.